Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 Eat Red Meat Less Often

 The production and feeding of cattle are one of the most detrimental aspects of climate change.
 When a cow belches, it releases methane gas, which is 23 times more potent at trapping heat in our atmosphere than carbon dioxide.
+Transitioning to a plant-based diet can be hard, but there are simple things you can do to help along the way.

 Not to mention the raising and eating of livestock not only pollutes water, air, and soil, it’s responsible for 18% of global greenhouse gas emissions — a higher share than transportation emissions.
 If you don’t want to cut it out completely, you can cut it out at least one to two times per week.